Boot ROM: NXP

 The boot ROM of NXP systems on a chip (SOCs) support configuring the peripherals through specific pins of the system on a chip.
 On the i.MX6 family it also supports configuring the boot order through eFuses.

 The boot ROM of several NXP SoCs have many ways to load the first stage bootloader (from eMMC, microSD, USB, etc.).

 Several NXP SoCs can be configured to verify the signature of the bootloaders.
 Many devices with such SoCs were sold without that verification configured and on those devices users can install the bootloader they want, including several free and open-source software bootloaders like Das U-Boot and Barebox.

+Open Firmware

+Open Firmware serves as a boot ROM in systems such as later SPARC-based machines from Sun Microsystems and PowerPC-based Macs.